 Instructions

 - Gather lemon rinds.
-You can use the scraps left from making Lemon Curd, lemonade, lemon dressing, lemon pancakes.
-What you want to use is your leftovers, so it costs you nothing.
+You easily use rinds leftover from other projects, you want to use your leftovers, so it costs you nothing.

-- Once jar is full, leave in a cool dark place for a week to two weeks.
-Check the lemons remain covered by vinegar occasionally.
+- Once the jar is full, leave it in a cool dark place for a week to two weeks.
+Check the lemons remain covered by vinegar occasionally and give it a swish.

 - When ready to use, strain well.
 I use a wire colander and a juice bag, then I run it through a coffee filter.
 This ensures it is free of bits that would clog up my sprayer.

-- Pour strained and filtered vinegar into a clean sprayer bottle.
+- Pour strained and filtered vinegar into a clean sprayer bottle and use as needed.

 Notes